desmond-ong/CooperationInMoodDisorders/README.md

 This repository contains materials for the following paper:

-Ong, D. C., Zaki, J., & Gruber, J. (under review).
-Increased Cooperative Behavior across Remitted Bipolar I Disorder and Major Depression: Insights Utilizing a Behavioral Economic Trust Game
+Ong, D. C., Zaki, J., & Gruber, J. (in press).
+Increased Cooperative Behavior across Remitted Bipolar I Disorder and Major Depression: Insights Utilizing a Behavioral Economic Trust Game. *J. Abnormal Psychology*.

 This repository is maintained by Desmond Ong.
 Questions, comments, requests for clarification or replication, etc, should be directed to desmond (dot) ong (at) stanford (dot) edu